 Who is the Administrative Review Team (ART) that investigates complaints?

 An ART consists of a member of the OAA and a Responsible Administrator with authority to implement the recommendations of an ART and is typically the direct supervisor of the respondent who is a University employee.
 The Office of Student Life (OSL) and Graduate School will serve on the ART in cases involving undergraduate and graduate students, respectively.

 The University official with authority to implement the recommendations of an ART and is typically the direct supervisor of a respondent for unclassified employees and the Appointing Authority for classified employees.
 In cases involving undergraduate and graduate students, the Director of the OSL and the Dean of the Graduate School are the Deciding Administrators, respectively.

 Who is the Appeal Administrator?

 The Appeal Administrator is the direct supervisor of the Deciding Administrator for unclassified employees.
 Classified employees may appeal sanctions to the Peer Review Committee.

 In the Policy, sexual violence is defined as a physical act perpetrated against a person’s will, or where a person is so incapacitated that he or she is incapable of giving consent due to the use of drugs and alcohol, or where a person in incapable of giving consent due to an intellectual or other disability.
 Sexual violence includes rape, sexual assault, sexual battery and sexual coercion.

-Do you offer training for supervisors and administrators on Preventing Sexual Harassment in the workplace?
+Do you offer training for preventing discrimination, harassment and sexual violence in the workplace?